nipy/nibabel/doc/source/coordinate_systems.rst

            [  0.   ,   0.   ,   0.   ,   1.   ]])

-This brings the affine-transformed voxel coordinates to the red box on the figure, matching the position on the localizer.
+This brings the affine-transformed voxel coordinates to the red box on the figure, matching the position on the :ref:`localizer <localizer-image>`.

 **********************
 Other reference spaces